-The student can thus obtain both DE and DNSPM degrees in 3 or 4 years.
+The student can thus obtain both DE and DNSPM degrees in 4 years.

 This option responds to a need from the professional scene: training musicians capable of meeting the demands of professional orchestras, after graduating with a DNSPM.
 It allows them to proceed with master’s level studies.

 A partnership agreement with the Orchestre National du Capitole de Toulouse (ONCT) has allowed the “Preparation for Orchestral Careers” option to be established.
 To this end, a number of soloists have joined the teaching staff of the isdaT.